top of page

 Mariposa, fresh off the street, in the shelter, 9 lbs with pneumonia

 She went from the street to the shelter to our home, where she finally thrived, and, now, she shows gratitude daily for the simplest things.
 There is something about a rescue dog that is really special.
 They know that they've made it when they simply have a roof over their head, a cozy bed, and food to eat each day.
 Add a little love into that mix and their life is complete (plus, maybe a treat or two — ask Mariposa).
 Dogs are great examples of how the simplest things in life can also be the greatest joys of life.
-Here are just a handful of things I've learned from Mariposa and the shelter dogs we have fostered over the years.
+Here are 13 ways to be happy and healthy as learned from Mariposa and the shelter dogs we have fostered over the years.

-How to stay healthy and happy, in the eyes of a rescue dog:
+Here are 13 ways to be happy and healthy, in the eyes of a rescue dog:

 1. Get outside and soak up the sunshine.